Happy birthday, Bob Geldof! The Irish singer, activist, and founder of Live Aid was born on this day, October 5, in 1951.

 In celebration of Geldof's birthday, we look back on an article from Cahir O'Doherty penned in 2015 which highlights the importance of Band-Aid as well as looking at some of Bob Geldof's greatest songs.

 Bob Geldof, The Boomtown Rats, Band-Aid, and Live Aid

-On this day, July 13,1985, a dual-venue concert, Live Aid, organized by Bob Geldolf and Midge Ure, were held to raise funds for relief of the ongoing Ethiopian famine.
-Held in Wembley Stadium in London and Philadelphia, Pennsylvania, the gigs were attended by over 172,000 and watched around the world.
-But what was the legacy of the world renowned charitable act?
+On this day, July 13, 1985, a dual-venue concert, Live Aid, organized by Bob Geldolf and Midge Ure, were held to raise funds for the relief of the ongoing Ethiopian famine.
+Held at Wembley Stadium in London and Philadelphia, Pennsylvania, the gigs were attended by over 172,000 and watched around the world.
+But what was the legacy of the world-renowned charitable act?